-On the other hand, a behavior B may also be very unspecific, like 'being friendly' or 'moving'.
-Then, doing B will amount to being friendly, or moving, in whichever available way "seems best" to o under the circumstances.
-The behavior B might even be 'living', but dispositions to live in certain types of situation are bound to be uninteresting, since we are dealing only with living organisms anyway.
+"being friendly" or "moving".
+Then, doing B will amount to being friendly, or moving, in whichever available way 'seems best' to o under the circumstances.
+The behavior B might even be "living", but dispositions to live in certain types of situation are bound to be uninteresting, since we are dealing only with living organisms anyway.

 Some may object to my talking about behavior being caused when o is a person.
 It may seem to them that either I exclude, e.g., intentional acts from the range of behaviors B which may figure in a disposition S/B, or else I deny o's freedom of the will.
 I don't want to do either.
-I consider causation (or determination) of behavior to be compatible with freedom; in the case of intentional acts, the most salient causal factors may best be described as o's desire for some state of affairs, X, and o's belief that B is the best way to achieve X. But if you are uncomfortable with the notion of causation in this context you are welcome to replace my formulation with 'will reliably result in o's deciding to do B', or something to that effect, for the appropriate cases.
-I cannot delve into this matter; please read Dennett 1984.]
+I consider causation (or determination) of behavior to be compatible with freedom; in the case of intentional acts, the most salient causal factors may best be described as o's desire for some state of affairs, X, and o's belief that B is the best way to achieve X. But if you are uncomfortable with the notion of causation in this context you are welcome to replace my formulation with "will reliably result in o's deciding to do B", or something to that effect, for the appropriate cases.
+I cannot delve into this matter; please read Dennett 1984 or Dennett 2003.

-Every "behavior" in this sense constitutes a type of "situation", as I use the term (but not vice versa).
+Every 'behavior' in this broad sense constitutes a type of 'situation', as I use the term (but not vice versa).
 Therefore we can have chains of interlocking dispositions of o, and corresponding cascades of behaviors, once the first disposition is manifested: a situation might trigger an interpretation, which brings about certain thoughts and emotions which in turn are accompanied by a subliminal muscular tension, and as a reaction to the situation so interpreted there arises an urge to act in a certain way.

-2.3 What we can do: Practical capability
+4 What we can do: Practical capability